Marvin Jones Jr. Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Season Stats

-- Jones (14 red zone targets) has been the recipient of 32.6% of his team's 43 red zone pass attempts.
+- With 14 targets in the red zone this season, Jones has been on the receiving end of 32.6% of his team's 43 red zone pass attempts.

-- The Jaguars, who rank 32nd in the NFL in points scored, have attempted a pass 61.3% of the time while opting for the ground attack 38.7% of the time.
+- The Jaguars have called a pass in 61.3% of their plays from scrimmage this year while staying on the ground 38.7% of the time.
+This offensive attack ranks 32nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Patriots.